athirareji321/Project_2_Crowdfunding_ETL_Group_10_AR_RJ_GP/README.md

 - Export the campaign DataFrame as campaign.csv and save it to the GitHub repository.

 ## 3. Create the Contacts DataFrame
-- Choose two options for extracting and transforming the data from the contacts.xlsx Excel data by either option
+- Choose two options for extracting and transforming the data from the contacts.xlsx Excel data
 ##### - Option 1: Use Python dictionary methods.
 ##### - Option 2: Use regular expressions.